Sunday, 10 August 2014

 2. Mobile redirect

-Both these methods have their pros and cons, and I have used both approaches.
+Both these methods have pros and cons, and I have used both approaches.

 1. Responsive web design (RWD)

-A well-designed website should separate the content (the words and pictures) from the layout, and typically the layout of the page is controlled by 'code' in a file, that is separate from the content file, called a cascading style sheets (CSS) file, which is loaded by the 'content' page in the web browser.
-These CSS files control the way the page looks, that is, the size of the text, the fonts, the positioning of text and images etc., and they can control more that one page.
+A well-designed website should separate the content (the words and pictures) from the layout.
+Typically, the page's design is controlled by 'code' in a file separate from the content file, called a cascading style sheet (CSS) file, which is loaded by the 'content' page in the web browser.
+These CSS files control the way the page looks, that is, the size of the text, the fonts, the positioning of text and images, etc., and they can control more than one page.

-Designing a website that has content and layout style separated in this way means that if you suddenly decide that you want all your text displayed in white on a black background, instead of black on a white background, then if you have designed the site correctly you only have to change one file, the CSS file, and all pages on the site (and you may have one page, or you may have many 1000s) will display the text in that way.
-If a CSS wasn't used then changes would have to be made to each individual page, and for very large sites this could be a very time-consuming job.
+Designing a website that has content and layout style separated in this way means that if you suddenly decide that you want all your text displayed in white on a black background instead of black on a white background, then if you have designed the site correctly, you only have to change one file, the CSS file, and all pages on the site (and you may have one page, or you may have many 1000s) will display the text in that way.
+If a CSS wasn't used, then changes would have to be made to each page, which could be time-consuming for huge sites.

-This separation of content from layout means that if it is possible to determine the screen size of a device, i.e. it is a large desktop computer screen or a small handheld device, then different CSS files can be called so that the webpage is optimised for the device.
-And this is what happens, as the webpage loads the browser can run a test for device screen size and determines how to format the page.
+This separation of content from layout means that if it is possible to determine the screen size of a device, i.e., whether it is a large desktop computer screen or a small handheld device, then different CSS files can be called so that the webpage is optimised for the device.
+As the webpage loads, the browser can run a test for the device screen size and determine how to format the page.

-The 'pro' of this approach is the content is displayed correctly for the device being used, and images and movies are shrunk to fit in the smaller screen.
-However, the 'con' is that even though the image or movie appear smaller their files are not reduced in size so pages may load slowly on mobile devices with low bandwidth.
+The 'pro' of this approach is that the content is displayed correctly for the device being used, and images and movies are shrunk to fit the smaller screen.
+However, the 'con' is that even though the image or movie appears smaller, their files are not reduced in size, so pages may load slowly on mobile devices with low bandwidth.

 I used this approach with my main website: